daveprowse/Draw-On-Gnome/README.md

    > Note: Currently, the script will identify GNOME v49 through v40 and back all the way to v3.xx.

-   > Note: Note: You may need to enter your sudo password during the install.
+   > Note: You may need to enter your sudo password during the install.
 Make sure you are a sudoer!

    > **IMPORTANT!!** Always check scripts before running them!
 If you are uncomfortable running the script, or cannot run the script, then install manually with an option listed in the [Documentation](https://daveprowse.github.io/Draw-On-Gnome/installation/).